Note

 These passages, taken from the writings of Ludwig von Mises, present a thinking characterized by strong ambivalent views.
 The state is portrayed either as an absolutely indispensable entity or as an absolutely obnoxious agency.

-This ambivalence has probably to do with the classic liberal vision of the state that idealized the liberal state was and demonized the socialist state.
+This ambivalence has probably to do with the classic liberal vision of the state that idealized the liberal state and demonized the socialist state.
 However, to every rational and critical person, including some liberals like de Molinari and de Puydt, and many anarchists and socialists, the territorial monopolistic state is mainly a violent organization set up by and operating at the service of an exploitative class.
 This is why this monopolistic power needs to be overcome.
 To this aim classic liberal thinkers can offer only some critical insights but not a consistent and practically useful analysis.

 State, statism, statolatry